 2010 – 2015

 Starting in 2010, the series’ filming style changed.
-Until 2009, the stop-motion principle was applied, in which frames were photographed, with slight adjustments to the characters’ positions to create a motion effect.
+Until 2009, the stop-motion principle was used, with frames photographed and slight adjustments to the characters’ positions to create a sense of motion.
 In 2010, they switched to CGI (computer graphics).
 The new stage in the series’ life was reflected in the logo update.

 The logo received brighter yellow letters with an even more vibrant color.
 This approach showcased the characters’ perfect movements and appearance thanks to the computer-saturated tones.
-Light motifs hint at the ease of computer animation control, easing the animator’s labor.
+Light motifs hint at the ease of controlling computer animation, reducing the animator’s labor.

 2015 – today